Mural Arts Philadelphia

 Mural Arts Philadelphia is a non-profit organization that supports the creation of public murals in Philadelphia, Pennsylvania.
 Founded in 1986 as the Mural Arts Program, the organization was renamed in 2016.
 Having ushered more than 4,000 murals into being, it calls itself "the nation’s largest public art program."
-As of 2024, the organization runs 50 to 100 public art projects each year, including new murals in neighborhoods such as Kensington, Northern Liberties, and the Gayborhood.
+As of 2024, the organization runs 50 to 100 public art projects each year, including new murals in neighborhoods such as Kensington, Northern Liberties, Philadelphia, and the Gayborhood.
 It also works to maintain existing murals.
+Of these art pieces painted on buildings, 2,000 are still viewable by the public, making this collection the "World’s Largest Outdoor Art Gallery."

 The program was founded under the direction of local artist Jane Golden as part of the Philadelphia Anti-Graffiti Network to facilitate collaboration between professional artists and prosecuted graffiti writers to create new murals in the city.
 The program, which employs more than 300 artists at least part-time, is one of the largest employers of artists in Philadelphia.
 The program also hires more than 100 prosecuted graffiti writers every year and involves them in the creation of murals around Philadelphia.
 In 2006, the program had 36 former graffiti artists on permanent payroll.

 It works with community groups to educate and children in the arts and involve them in the creation of the murals; in 2006, it involved more than 300 children a year.

 The Mural Arts Program is responsible for the creation of the largest mural in Philadelphia: History of Immigration, a 600 ft work that portrays people of different ethnicities who settled in Philadelphia over time.
+In 2022, the building was demolished and the mural subsequently moved off-site.